scverse/rapids_singlecell/README.md

 With this enviroment, you should be able to run the notebooks.
 So far I have tested these Notebooks on an A100 80GB, a Quadro RTX 6000 and a RTX 3090.

-To view a full guide how to set up a fully functioned single cell GPU accelerated visit [GPU_SingleCell_Setup](https://github.com/Intron7/GPU_SingleCell_Setup)
+To view a full guide how to set up a fully functioned single cell GPU accelerated conda environment visit [GPU_SingleCell_Setup](https://github.com/Intron7/GPU_SingleCell_Setup)

 ## Citation